 Engineering News-Record provides the engineering and construction news, analysis, commentary and data that construction industry professionals need to do their jobs more effectively.
 ENR reports on the top design firms, both architects and engineers, and the top construction companies as well as projects in the United States and around the world.
-Our products include a weekly magazine with more than 61,794 paid subscribers, a website with over 289,170 unique visitors a month and a series of in-person events.
+Our products include a print and digital magazine (26 issues), a website, 10 regional newsletters, 10 topical newsletters, webinars, videos, podcasts and 19 in-person events.
 The audience includes contractors, project owners, engineers, architects, government regulators and industry suppliers—many of whom work globally.
 ENR connects diverse sectors of the industry with coverage that everyone needs about issues such as business management, design, construction methods, technology, safety, law, legislation, environment and labor.

 |Front page from first issue of Engineering News as a weekly, January 1, 1876.|

 The exhibition currently on view at the Business Information Center focuses on the history of Engineering News-Record magazine.
 ENR has a history that can be traced back to 1874.
 The publication has its roots in two separate publications, Engineer & Surveyor and The Plumber and Sanitary Engineer.